 In fact, it is one of the most tested health supplements in the world and although some people blindly believe in its negative side-effects, nothing has been scientifically proved so far.

 A large number of women in the UK are under the impression that creatine is strictly for males.
 Moreover, they also believe that the supplement will have a string of negative side-effects on them.
 Thus, many sports and fitness-freak women consciously avoid having creatine.
 Unfortunately, the media also seems to be careless in putting the facts straight.
+In this circumstance, experience Gynaecologist in London told that creatine is one the best and safest supplements out there.

 You have probably heard this a bunch of times.
 Yes, initially creatine will add up a little weight on your physical profile but you can be rest assured that it won’t make you the Hulk.
 Gaining of sufficient mass from creatine is only possible when you add an all-inclusive diet and lift heavy weights religiously.